reckdave/MultiInstance/README.md

 # MultiInstance
 Made for the bounty / mods

-# STILL BEING MADE AND CHANGED
+# STILL BEING MADE AND CHANGED, EXPECT SOME KINITO BUGS

 # HOW TO USE
 - No more and one mod can edit your world, Kinito is also replaced so it conflicts with KinitoFIXES